Welfare

 There are several laws that cover pets and environmental protections and several key issues come under these laws.
 However, the main issue is dog fouling which is the most prominent and complained about nuisance.

 In general, you must pick up after your dog in public with some exceptions such as woodland or land used for the grazing of animals.
 Local authorities have the power to impose Public Space Protection Orders (PSPOs) to prevent dog fouling.
-These orders may force owners to pick up after their dog or require them to carry bags with them at all times.
+These orders may force owners to pick up after their dogs or require them to carry bags with them at all times.
 Owners can be issued with a fixed penalty notice and prosecuted.

 Nuisance